Ryan Sandford-Blackburn - Main Profile

 Yes he’s read a fair few books and blogs but has also visited and worked on different gardens, with lots of different people over the past 10 years.

-Ryan gardens several days a month on a large allotment plot and has a front yard nursery and messy kitchen at home.
+Ryan gardens several days a month on a large allotment plot.
 He no longer uses peat products, has never used slug pellets or insecticides, and still gets delicious, nutritious food from the garden!

 I have the following: